txpipe/pallas/pallas-applying/docs/alonzo.md

 	- ***txExUnits(txBody) ∈ ExUnits*** is the total execution units of the transaction.
 	- ***minted(txBody)*** is the multi-asset value minted (or burned) in the transaction.
 		- ***PolicyID*** is the set of all possible policy IDs associated to multi-asset values.
 In particular, ***adaID ∈ Policy*** is the policy of lovelaces.
-	- ***consumed(pps, utxo, txBody) ∈ ℤ*** is the *consumed value* of the transaction, which equals the sum of all multi-asset values in the inputs of the transaction.
+	- ***consumed(utxo, txBody) ∈ ℤ*** is the *consumed value* of the transaction, which equals the sum of all multi-asset values in the inputs of the transaction.
-	- ***produced(pps, txBody) ∈ ℤ*** is the *produced value* of the transaction, which equals the sum of all multi-asset values in the outputs of the transaction, plus the transaction fee, plus the minted value.
+	- ***produced(txBody) ∈ ℤ*** is the *produced value* of the transaction, which equals the sum of all multi-asset values in the outputs of the transaction, plus the transaction fee, plus the minted value.
 	- ***txNetId(txBody) ∈ NetworkID*** gives the network ID of a transaction (not to be confused with the network ID of addresses of unspent transaction outputs).
 	- ***txWits(tx)*** is the transaction witness set.
 When clear, we will write ***txWits*** to refer to the transaction witness set of the current transaction.
 	- ***txMD(tx)*** is the metadata of the transaction.